mi-ael/genki_anki_deck_generator/Readme.md

 - ...
 - profit

+- ### 2025+ updates
+- You will need to run : python -m pip install googledrivedownloader (install this after activating the venv)
+- Then in the following files makes these changes:
+- **File:** download_genki_sound_files.py and download_fonts.py
+  **Changes:**
+  change line 1: from googledrivedownloader import download_file_from_google_drive Delete any mention of "gdd" from the rest of the scripts

 # Project Structure
 - Folders in data/ directory are turned into anki-decks
 - deck generation uses yaml files in templates/ directory